 Dermatoscopes are precision optical devices which enable the doctor to see into the skin by removing the skin surface reflection via polarised light or a fluid/skin interface.

 Computerised Dermatoscopy is the same technology attached to computer for saving and comparison of images.
-We use MoleMax.
+We use MoleMax and ATBM (Automated Total Body Mapping).

 WHO?